smerdis/smerdis.github.io/_pages/cv.md

 Education
 ======
-* Ph.D., Neuroscience, University of California, Berkeley, 2015-2022
+* PhD, Neuroscience, University of California, Berkeley, 2015-2022
-* B.S., Psychology, University of Texas at Austin, 2007-2011
-* B.A., Plan II, University of Texas at Austin, 2007-2011
+* BS, Psychology, and BA, Plan II Honors, University of Texas at Austin, 2007-2011
   * Plan II is an interdisciplinary humanities program.

 Work experience